ggvenge/Hack-Venge.io/README.md

 Teleport to Safety= "q"

 ------------------------------------------------------------------------------
-Note: Wallhacks and Infinite Ammo will be enabled automatically.
+Note: Wallhacks (ESP), Infinite Ammo, No Abillity Colldown and No Weapon Spread will be enabled automatically.